How can we help students to LOVE reading?

 Here's a link to the 2012 Top 10 Summer Reading Lists for Kids and Teens (Books for Elementary, Middle, and HIgh School Students) assembled by Elizabeth Kennedy at About.com.

-Here's a SAMPLE SUMMER READING PACKET, perfect for use with middle and high school students!
+Here's a FREE SUMMER READING PACKET, perfect for use with middle and high school students!
+See an updated version in the Download Zone.

 IN THE DOWNLOAD ZONE for Independent Reading: